cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Simple: Creating Google shopping feeds is very simple with our plugin,
 * Optimize: Tweak the feed in every possible way to improve performance,
-* Feed Updates: Changes in your Woocommerce store are reflected in your feed instantly with the scheduled update option,
+* Feed Updates: Changes in your WooCommerce store are reflected in your feed instantly with the scheduled update option,

-> Learn how to setup up your first basic feed in our online manual > [Product feed manager manual](https://goo.gl/pbgepQ)
+> Learn how to setup up your first basic feed in our online manual > [Product Feed Manager manual](https://goo.gl/pbgepQ)

 == Installation ==
 Step 1.
 Download the wp product feed manager plugin zip file from the Wordpress Plugin Repository.